RejownAhmed/portfolio-nuxt/content/blog/what-separates-a-technical-leader-from-a-developer.md

 ## 🧠 What Separates a Technical Leader from a Developer?
 The Art of Thinking Beyond the Code

-In software development, **technical expertise** is crucial—but it’s not enough to define a leader.
-The real differentiator between a developer and a technical leader lies in the ability to anticipate complexity, foresee edge cases, and make decisions that protect both the product and the team from technical debt.

-True leadership is about thinking *beyond* the code—strategically managing both the present and future of your product.

-Let’s dive into the core traits that separate technical leaders from developers, using a real-world scenario to illustrate the shift in mindset.

----

-### 🛠️ The Real-World Scenario: A Lesson in Strategic Thinking

 Recently, one of our developers came to me with a suggestion for our SaaS application's pricing model.
 His idea was simple and elegant: **one subscription plan for all workspaces** created by or for a customer.

 On the surface, it seemed like a solid, streamlined approach.
 Easy to implement.
 Minimal fuss.